vercel/next.js/docs/advanced-features/react-18/streaming.md

 ### next/dynamic

-Using Dynamic import on React components by `React.lazy` have better support in React 18.
-Previously Next.js support dynamic import internally without require `Suspense` or `React.lazy`, Now to embrace the official APIs on React side we provide you with `options.suspense` in `next/dynamic`.
+Dynamic imports through `React.lazy` have better support in React 18.
+Previously, Next.js supported dynamic imports internally without requiring `Suspense` or `React.lazy`.
+Now to embrace the official APIs on the React side, we provide you with `options.suspense` in `next/dynamic`.

 ```jsx
 import dynamic from 'next/dynamic'